BrightonXX/SUSTech-CS203-2024f/README.md

 ### 🧪 Labs (Source Code)
 *   **[LAB0](./LAB0) - [LAB9](./LAB9)**: My solutions to each lab, marked with each problem number.
 *   **[bonusLAB](./bonusLAB)**: Additional bonus assignments, each worth 10 points.
+    *   *Update (2025/11/8):* Added descriptions for each lab to make searching specific questions easier.
+    *   *Update (2025/12/3):* Polished the repo to make it looks better.

 ### 📝 Exams & Solutions